MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/universal-driver-scenarios.md

 ## Use extension INFs to componentize a driver package

-Next, Fabrikam separates customizations that are specific to OEM partners (such as Contoso) from the primary driver package into an [extension INF](../install/using-an-extension-inf-file.md).
+Next, Fabrikam separates customizations that are specific to OEM partners (such as Contoso) from the base driver package into an [extension INF](../install/using-an-extension-inf-file.md).

 The following snippet, updated from [`osrfx2_DCHU_extension.inx`], specifies the `Extension` class and identifies Contoso as the provider since they will own the extension driver package: